MahmoudOsama7/smart_fitness_workout_system/README.md

 2- Build Debug APK Production -> ./gradlew assembleProductionDebug 3- Build Release APK Demo -> ./gradlew assembleDemoRelease 4- Build Release APK Production -> ./gradlew assembleProductionRelease

+generated apks are found inside app/build/outputs/apk

+State Pattern illustration

+## State Pattern Architecture

+The workout session lifecycle is managed using the State Pattern.
+Behavior is encapsulated inside specific state objects, allowing the system to change its rules dynamically as the workout progresses without using complex conditional logic.

+### State Transitions Flow

+1. **ReadyState**: Initial idle state.
+Triggering `startWorkout()` resets set counts and transitions to `ActiveSetState`.
+2. **ActiveSetState**: Represents an active exercise set.
+    - `completeSet()` increments the completed sets counter.
+If sets remain, it launches the rest timer and transitions to `RestTimerState`.
+If all sets are complete, it transitions to `WorkoutCompletedState`.
+    - `pauseWorkout()` transitions to `PausedState`.
+3. **RestTimerState**: Manages the interval countdown between sets.
+    - Ticks update the remaining rest duration.
+    - When the countdown reaches zero or when `skipRest()` is called, it increments the current set and transitions back to `ActiveSetState`.
+4. **PausedState**: Holds a reference to the `previousState` (whether `ActiveSetState` or `RestTimerState`) so `resumeWorkout()` restores the exact state and remaining timer duration.
+5. **WorkoutCompletedState**: Terminal state indicating the workout is finished and ready for saving/syncing.

+---

+### Thread Safety & Concurrency Guarding

+- **Mutex Protection**: A Kotlin `Mutex` wraps all state mutations to ensure atomic execution across coroutines.
+- **Immediate Job Cancellation**: Any transition out of `RestTimerState` (`skipRest`, `pauseWorkout`, or `endWorkout`) immediately cancels the background timer coroutine under the mutex lock.
+This guarantees that 0ms race conditions cannot double-advance sets or leak background jobs.
+- this is done using WorkEngine class and interface state and then creating needed classes to express these states and being
+- controlled by WorkEngine